 \subsection{Adjust parameters to the spacelike and timelike data}

-In the previous section, we demonstrate that the covariant spectator quark model is succeeded in the description of the $\Omega^-$ spacelike data.
+In the previous section, we demonstrated that the covariant spectator quark model is successful in the description of the $\Omega^-$ spacelike data.

 One can notice, however, that the test of the model is restricted to the range $0 \le Q^2 \le 2$ GeV$^2$.
-The model was not tested in the large-$Q^2$ region, because the lattice QCD simulations are limited in the range of $Q^2$, neither in the timelike region.
+The model was not tested in the large-$Q^2$ region, because the lattice QCD simulations are limited in the range of $Q^2$, and it was also not tested in the timelike region.